-Australia saw a drop in cobalt production from 2015 to 2016, with output sinking from 6,000 MT to 5,100 MT.
-Like many other countries on this list, Australia’s cobalt is a by-product of copper and nickel mining.
+Australia saw another drop in cobalt production from 2016 to 2017, with output sinking from 5,500 MT to 5,000 MT.
+Like many other countries on this list, cobalt produced in Australia is a by-product of copper and nickel mining.
 The country’s nickel mines are located in the western part of the country, mostly around the Kalgoorlie-Leonara regions.

 Mine production: 4,200 MT

-Cuban cobalt production remained fairly steady in 2016 at 4,200 MT; that’s up slightly from 4,300 MT in 2015.
+Cuban cobalt production remained the same year-on-year in 2017, at 4,200 MT.
 The country’s Moa region is home to a joint venture nickel-cobalt operation between Canadian firm Sherritt International (TSX:S) and General Nickel Company of Cuba.
-The venture struggled last year due to a bridge collapse brought on by Hurricane Matthew; it resulted in the deaths of four employees.
+Hurricane Irma ripped through the country in September 2017; luckily for Sherritt, the company reported minimal damage.

-Madagascar’s cobalt production dropped in 2016 from 3,700 MT to 3,300 MT.
+Madagascar’s cobalt production remained the same from 2016 to 2017.
 According to MBendi Information Services, the Ambatovy nickel-cobalt mine is the largest and most advanced mineral project in the country.
 It is located about 80 kilometers east of Antananarivo.

 10. New Caledonia

-Rounding out the list is New Caledonia, whose cobalt production dropped slightly from 3,650 MT in 2015 to 3,300 MT in 2016.
+New Caledonia’s cobalt production dropped last year, sinking from 3,390 MT in 2016 to 2,800 MT in 2017.
 A subsidiary of France’s Eramet (EPA:ERA) mines substantial deposits of oxidized ore (garnierites) at four mining centers located in the north and south parts of the country.
 The ore is processed at the company’s Doniambo smelter, which is the world’s largest ferronickel-producing plant.